YangLabHKUST/XPASS/README.md

 ```
 This yields similar results when the population-specific effects are included only in the target population.

-An additional example for constructing PRS of Type 2 Disbetes can be found in [this PDF](https://github.com/YangLabHKUST/XPASS/blob/master/Manual_XPASS.pdf).
+An additional example for constructing PRS of Type 2 Diabetes can be found in [this PDF](https://github.com/YangLabHKUST/XPASS/blob/master/Manual_XPASS.pdf).

 # FAQ